Intermittent fasting for women over 50

 As women get older, the production of sex hormones slows down.[4]
 These hormones play an important role in our overall metabolism, including insulin resistance, fat storage, cholesterol metabolism, inflammation control, hunger and satiety cues, and skin and sexual health.
 As they reduce, it can lead to:

-• less efficiency in distributing fat evenly (it tends to mostly accumulate around your abdomen)
+- less efficiency in distributing fat evenly (it tends to accumulate around your abdomen mostly)

-all of which reduce your risk of heart disease, high blood pressure, and diabetes.
+All of these factors reduce your risk of heart disease, high blood pressure, and diabetes.

-These benefits come most easily when pairing intermittent fasting with improvements in your eating and fitness habits, which in turn lead to additional health improvements, like strengthening your joints and bones, improving your balance, and putting the sparkle back into your skin and hair.
+These benefits come most easily when intermittent fasting is paired with improvements in your eating and fitness habits, which in turn lead to additional health improvements, like strengthening your joints and bones, improving your balance, and putting the sparkle back into your skin and hair.

 The potential risks of intermittent fasting for women over 50